multivendorx/mvx/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.2.28 - 2025-07-22 =
+* Added     - Compatibility with WordPress 6.8.2.
+* Added     - Compatibility of WooCommerce 10.0.2.
+* Added     - Translation support for refund-related strings and introduced a new order status: "Refund Requested" #976.
+* Fixed     - Issue where the "Everywhere else" option was not appearing in the admin interface for country-wise shipping #975.
+* Fixed     - Missing validation check in the Store Policy module.
+* Updated   - Language file.

 = 4.2.27 - 2025-07-08 =
 * Added     - Customers can now upload images when requesting a refund from their My Account page #787.